Stable Restoration and Separation of Approximately Sparse Signals: Coherence-based Bounds on Restricted Isometry Constants

-Hence, for most relevant values of the coherence parameter \coha, the recovery condition in~\fref{eq:BPREScondition} is superior (in a sense of enabling the recovery of a larger number \nx of dominant coefficients in \inputvec) to that obtained using the RIP framework.
+For direct recovery (DR), a recovery condition from the RIP framework follows straightforwardly from \fref{lem:RICboundEknown}; i.e., we need $\delta_{n_x}<1$ to ensure that the inverse of $\widetilde{\dicta}=\bR_\setE\dicta$ exists and to enable the stable recovery of $\vecx$ using $(\text{DR})$.
+For BP restoration, a recovery condition from the RIP framework is obtained by combining \fref{eq:BPRESRICbound} with the RIP condition $\delta_{\nx}<1/3$ from~\cite{CZ12}.
+We note that for \mbox{$\mu_d<1/3$} this condition is more restrictive than the condition~\fref{eq:BPREScondition}.
+Hence, for most relevant values of $\mu_d$, the recovery condition in~\fref{eq:BPREScondition} is less restrictive than those obtained from the RIP framework.

-\paragraph{Recovery guarantee for BP separation} During the proof for BP separation detailed in \fref{app:BPSEP}, the following coherence-based upper bound on the RIC for the concatenated dictionary $\dict=[\,\dicta\,\,\dictb\,]$ was obtained. \begin{lem}[{RIC bound for $\dict$}] Let $\dict=[\,\dicta\,\,\dictb\,]$ be characterized by \coha, \cohb, \cohm, and \coh, and assume $\cohb\leq\coha$ without loss of generality.
-For each integer $w\geq1$ the smallest number $\RIC{w}$ such that
+\paragraph{RIC bound for signal separation} As a byproduct of the proof for BP-SEP detailed in \fref{app:BPSEP}, the following coherence-based upper bound on the RIC for the concatenated dictionary $\dict=[\,\dicta\,\,\dictb\,]$ has been obtained: \begin{lem}[{RIC bound for $\dict$}] Let $\dict=[\,\dicta\,\,\dictb\,]$ be characterized by \coha, \cohb, \cohm, and \coh, and assume $\cohb\leq\coha$ without loss of generality.
+For each integer $n_w\geq1$ the smallest number $\RIC{n_w}$ such that